timescale/docs/mst/about-mst.md

 ### Highly available nodes

 In Pro plans when a PostgreSQL standby fails, the master node keeps running normally and provides normal service level to the client applications.
-Once the new replacement Standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts to normal.
+When the new replacement Standby node is ready and synchronized with the master, it starts replicating the master in real time as the situation reverts to normal.